Extension of Excess Demand Ascending Auction to Multi-Demand Model by Discrete Convex Analysis Approach: Introduction

 Andersson et al.~\cite{AAT13} introduced the concept of excess-demand sets to present a general framework of ascending algorithms for computing the minimum equilibrium price; see \eqref{eqn:def-excess-demand} for the definition of an excess-demand set.
 The algorithms of Demange et al.~\cite{DGS86} and Mo et al.~\cite{MTL88} are both captured in this framework, because a minimal overdemanded set is an excess-demand set (see Prop.~\ref{prop:excess-demand-overdemanded}(2)) and a purely overdemanded set is a synonym of an excess-demand set (\cite[p.~29]{AAT13}).
 The framework of Andersson et al.~\cite{AAT13} adds more flexibility in the choice of an item set, possibly at the cost of increasing the number of iterations.
 The item sets used in the ascending auction algorithm for the unit-demand model are summarized in Table~\ref{table:unit-demand-itemset}.

-The objective of this paper is to extend the excess-demand auction algorithm of Andersson et al.~\cite{AAT13} to the multi-demand model with strong gross substitutes valuations.
+The objective of this paper is to show that the flexible ``any excess-demand set'' framework also applies to the multi-demand setting.
+Specifically, we extend the auction algorithm framework of Andersson et al.~\cite{AAT13} to the multi-demand model with strong gross substitutes valuations by appropriately defining excess-demand sets.
 We derive this extension by exploiting the \Lnat-convexity of the Lyapunov function associated with the auction model, where \Lnat-convexity is one of the central discrete convexity concepts in discrete convex analysis \cite{Murota03book,Murota16,Murota24} (described in Section~\ref{sec:Lnat-minimize}).
+We emphasize that this paper is concerned with a structural generalization of the auction algorithm rather than the development of a new, faster algorithm.

 The multi-demand model allows bidders to obtain multiple items with several units of each item.
 To describe the model more precisely, denote by $N= \{1, 2, \ldots, n\}$ the set of item types and by $u(i)$ the number of supplied units of item type $i \in N$.
 Then the items obtained by a bidder $b$ is represented by a vector $x_{b} \in \Z^n$ of nonnegative integers, and an allocation of the auction is represented by a set of such vectors $\{ x_{b} \}$ satisfying $\sum_{b} x_{b} = u$, where $u$ denotes $(u(1), u(2), \ldots, u(n))$, which is a vector of positive integers.
 A special case of the multi-demand model in which $u = \1$ $(=(1,1,\ldots,1))$ and each $x_{b}$ is a unit vector ($x_{b}\in \{0,1\}^n$, $\| x_{b} \|_{1} = 1$) is nothing but the unit-demand model.
 Another model, lying between the unit-demand and multi-demand models, is the unit-supply model, in which $u$ is a vector of positive integers and $x_{b}\in \{0,1\}^n$ for each $b$.
 The unit-supply model is studied more extensively in the literature (e.g., Kelso and Crawford \cite{KC82}, Gul and Stacchetti \cite{GS99}) than the (general) multi-demand model.